 Evolution of Fiber Laser Cutting Technology

-Fiber laser cutting has been one of the most “disruptive” technologies introduced to the metalworking market since CO2 lasers were first introduced for cutting sheet metal back in the 1980s.
-Fiber laser cutting technology is considered a disruptive and “revolutionary” change because it has impacted the entire status quo in sheet metal fabrication.
+Fiber laser cutting has been one of the most “disruptive” technologies introduced to the metalworking market since CO2 lasers were first introduced for cutting in the 1980s.
+Fiber laser technology is considered a disruptive and “revolutionary” change because it has impacted the entire status quo in sheet metal fabrication.
 And the opportunities are easy to realize.

-Over a relatively short period of time we have seen exponential advances in Fiber laser cutting technology used for cutting flat metal sheets and plate.
-In just five years, Fiber lasers achieved the 4 kW cutting threshold that took CO2 lasers approximately four times as long to reach.
-After ten years, Fiber lasers have achieved the 10 kW to 12 kW range for which CO2 laser cutting never did.
-In all fairness, Fiber lasers – some exceeding 20 kW – have been used by other industries for many years in applications other than sheet metal cutting.
+Over a relatively short period of time we have seen exponential advances in Fiber laser technology used for flat sheet metal cutting.
+In just five years, Fiber lasers achieved the 4kW cutting threshold that took CO2 lasers approximately four times as long to reach.
+After ten years, Fiber lasers have achieved the 15kW power level for cutting.
+In all fairness, Fiber lasers – some exceeding 20kW – have been used by other industries for many years in applications other than sheet metal cutting.

 Advantages of Fiber Laser Cutting Technology

-Fiber laser cutting systems can certainly cut up to one-inch thick with higher Fiber laser powers and even cut faster when utilizing nitrogen as the assist gas, but the “sweet spot” where the most significant benefits are realized is in the 5/16 inch and under range for steel when making comparisons with CO2 systems.
+Fiber laser cutting systems can certainly cut more than one inch thick with higher Fiber laser powers and even cut faster when utilizing nitrogen as the assist gas, but the “sweet spot” where the most significant benefits are realized is in the 1/2 inch and under range for steel when making comparisons with CO2 systems.
 For certain, if you are processing stainless, aluminum, brass or copper materials, Fiber laser technology is the fastest and most economical regardless of thickness.

 The speed benefits are most profound when nitrogen is employed as an assist gas because the molten material is expelled from the kerf by the nitrogen just as fast as it is melted.
 The higher the laser beam power density, the quicker the material is brought to a molten state, the faster the feed rate.